 - They get bored and stay in their cabinet for a more extended period.

-- Always wants nature around them such as garden, yard.
+- Always wants nature around them, such as a garden or yard.

 - Rabbits need a playful environment and a vast area to play.